 Begur is a colourful hillside town overlooked by a beautifully restored 16th century castle.
 It’s a popular town, especially in the summer, due to its proximity to the beaches and a variety of summer festivals.
 There’s a lovely square, packed with terraces, and cobblestone alleys with a good choice of restaurants and cafés, some tucked away in beautiful courtyards.

 From Begur, take the road to Sa Tuna, a hamlet on the coast with a small beach.
 The road winds through quiet neighbourhoods and thick forests, and offers beautiful vistas of the rugged coast.
-A great place to stop for a drink and a meal is the Vintage Lounge – or you can stay at the adjacent Vintage Hotel.
-Located under a canopy of pine trees on a cliff-edge, Vintage Lounge is a great place to simply chill and watch the waves crash on the rocks below.
+Check out the fabulous Cap Sa Sal Hotel, a fabulous place to stay or for a top-notch meal.

 Hotel Aigua Blava, one of my favourite hotels on the Costa Brava is located a 15-minute drive away from Begur.
 It’s a great base from which to explore the coast: the famed Camins de Ronda or the Costa Brava coastal trail passes the hotel’s front entrance; and it is along the trunk road that connects the towns of Begur, Tamariu, Llafranc and Palafrugell.
 Check rates for Hotel Aigua Blava (Booking.com).